What's the Difference Between a Prospect and a Lead?

 Conclusion

-The most significant distinction between prospects and leads is their level of engagement.
-Leads are at the top of the funnel, prospects are already in it.
+Understanding the difference between prospects and leads lies in their level of engagement.
+Leads represent the initial stage of the sales funnel, whereas prospects have progressed further along the pipeline.

 Now you know how leads and prospects are different, you can use this knowledge to close more deals!